mongodb/specifications/source/auth/auth.rst

 the driver MUST use the cached response if it has not expired.

-The cache keys MUST include the principal name (or empty string) and the resolved host name.
+The cache keys MUST include the principal name (or empty string) and the resolved host name for the current server.
 Using the resolved host name accounts for the case when two different clusters use the same principal name but could be configurated differently.
 There is an edge case where if the same principal name is used and two aliases to the same local host address are given, there will be duplicate user/device interactions, unless the driver can resolve the local host address as well.
+Note that because we use the current host name, changing the primary host on a replica set will result in a cache miss.

 The driver MUST cache the serverStep1 reponse as part of the cache value, to enable skipping serverStep1 on subsequent authentications of the same